 Dr. Seiter develops and evaluates management strategies for insect pests of field crops.
 His research includes developing economic decision-making tools, identifying natural enemies of insect pests, and assessing insect control methods for their effectiveness and fit within management systems.
 His overall goal is to provide management recommendations that improve the economic returns and environmental profile of insect management practices.

-ANTHONY STUDER (assistant professor)
+ANTHONY STUDER (associate professor)

 Dr. Studer improves the efficiency and productivity of cereal crops by optimizing photosynthesis and water use.
 His research helps develop crops that are resilient to climate change and meet the needs of growers at the regional, national, and international levels.